scipy-conference/scipy_proceedings/papers/yaksh/yaksh.rst

 sessions so as to help students who are not doing well.
 Finally, a student gets a certificate after successful completion of a course.

-All the features are explained in detail in workflow section.
+All the features are explained in detail in the workflow section.

 Internal design
 ---------------